murtoncal/Physical-Activity-Recognition/README.md

 ## File Structure
 There are four files detailing all the code written for this project.
 One data preprocessing file.
 Three experimental files (one for each dataset).
 ## Project Overview
+### ML Pipeline

+### Data Preprocessing
 Three datasets of varying features were chosen to apply a CNN model and perform PAR.
-The data contained within each dataset are the raw triaxial sensor readings of an accelerometer and a gyroscope, where the different positions of the sensors seen in the table below replicate the likely positions of a smart device on a user in a free-living environment.
+The data contained within each dataset are the raw triaxial sensor readings of an accelerometer and a gyroscope, where the different positions of the sensors replicate the likely positions of a smart device on a user in a free-living environment.
+The table below shows the characteristics of each dataset.

 <p align="center">
 <img src="/images/Diss_data_table.png" width="800" align="center"/>
 </p>

+### DL Model

+### Findings

 where CNN-based feature extraction is performed to classify the desired physical activities and critical analysis is conducted to assess the impacts of various sample generation parameters and features of each dataset.